 “The sisters loved couture and spent a fortune on their wardrobe, and had their step-father pay for their private schooling, which included studies in Europe,” the authors continued.

-Ultimately, they claim that Lee, now 85, struggled with her own identity after living life in her older sister’s shadow.
+Ultimately, they claim that Lee, who died in 2019, struggled with her identity after living in her older sister’s shadow.